-The Credit Union manages credit risk through adherence to internal policies and procedures.
+The Credit Union balances risk and reward in its management of credit risk.
+Credit risk is managed through adherence to internal policies and procedures and operating within Board approved credit risk appetite ranges and limits.
 In addition, the Corporation establishes standards within which the Credit Union must comply.
 Credit risk management principles include:

 - i.
-Balancing risk and return through: - ensuring that credit quality is not compromised for growth; - diversifying credit risks in transactions, relationships, and portfolios; - using credit risk rating and scoring systems, policies and tools; - · pricing appropriately for the credit risk taken; - mitigating credit risk through preventive and detective controls. - ii.
+Balancing risk and return through: - diversifying transactions, relationships, and portfolios to achieve the Credit Union's desired credit quality; - using credit risk rating and scoring systems, policies and tools; - pricing appropriately for the market conditions and the credit risk taken; - mitigating credit risk through preventive and detective controls; - credit portfolio management inclusive of monitoring trends and adherence to risk exposure limits; - credit processes focusing on documentation and administration supported by robust loan origination systems; - taking on credit risk in targeted sectors and new markets for which we will price for risk accordingly and have adequate expertise to manage the credit and oversee performance and trends.

+ii.
 Avoiding all business activities that are not consistent with the Credit Union's values, code of conduct or policies.

+The responsibility for credit risk management is wide in scope, utilizing the three lines of defense model to foster a culture of accountability and provide a consistent and clearly documented segregation of risk management responsibilities.